 - Microphlebectomy: For some patients, enlarged varicose veins may need to be completely closed by microphlebectomy.
 During this procedure, the patient is given local anesthesia and a micro-incision is made to gently resolve the varicose vein with a small hook.

 Learn More About Varicose Veins:

 - Difference Between Spider Veins and Varicose Veins

 - Water Retention

 - Varicose Vein Myths

 - Treatment Options

 - Contact the Experts

 Getting Treatment in Central Florida

-At Central Florida Vein & Vascular, we are proud to work with the finest vein specialists in Kissimmee.
-We offer a full spectrum of the latest services in vein care, and we take the time to develop a treatment plan that is customized around your individual needs.
-Providing the highest quality of patient care is our top priority!
+At Central Florida Vein and Vascular Center, we are proud to work with the finest vein specialists in Kissimmee.
+We offer a full spectrum of the latest services in vein care, and we take the time to create a treatment plan that is fully customized to your individual needs.
+Providing the highest quality of patient care is our top priority.
 Contact us today at 407-545-3385 or 352-658-5547 to find out how our treatments can change your life.